EMS and Basic Exterior Firefighting

 - Avoiding mishandling and undue haste while working expeditiously to accomplish task.

-- Successful receive an Emergency First Responder, Emergency Medical Technician and Basic Interior Firefighting Operations certifications.
+- Successful receive an Emergency First Responder, Emergency Medical Technician and Basic Exterior Firefighting Operations certifications.

 Units of Study